Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/Libraries, Plugins, etc - Version Managers/nvm/NVM - npm scripts say permission denied on the cli command.md

 ## SOLUTION

-Refer to  [[NVM PRIMER - Manage node and npm versions]] and install and default a version of node/npm that isn't npm v7.X or npm x8.X
+Refer to  [[_PRIMER - NVM - Manage node and npm versions]] and install and default a version of node/npm that isn't npm v7.X or npm x8.X